ofbennett/Improved_Boids/README.md

                   [--copycat_influence COPYCAT_INFLUENCE]
                   [--config_file CONFIG_FILE] [--existing_file]

-A program which displays an animation of a swarm of boids with user defined behaviour and size

 optional arguments:

+  -h, --help

-  -h, --help            show this help message and exit
+                        Show help message and exit

-  --size SIZE, -s SIZE  Number of boids in the swarm.
+  --size SIZE, -s SIZE

+                        Number of boids in the swarm.
 Default is 50.

   --middle_attraction MIDDLE_ATTRACTION, -m MIDDLE_ATTRACTION

                         The attraction that a boid feels to stay near the centre of the swarm.
 Default value is 0.01

   --avoidance_radius AVOIDANCE_RADIUS, -a AVOIDANCE_RADIUS

                         The distance where two boids start trying to avoid getting closer.
 Default is 10

   --copycat_radius COPYCAT_RADIUS, -cr COPYCAT_RADIUS

                         The distance where two boids start trying to match eachother's velocity.
 Default is 100.

   --copycat_influence COPYCAT_INFLUENCE, -ci COPYCAT_INFLUENCE

                         The extent to which boids alter their velocity to match the velocities of the boids near them.
 Default is 0.125.

   --config_file CONFIG_FILE, -f CONFIG_FILE

                         The name of the config file which is generated containing all the parameters passed to the program.
                         Default is config_most_recent.yml

+  --existing_file, -e

-  --existing_file, -e   Flag to include if the progam is to be run by loading
-                        arguments from an existing config file in the config folder.
+                        Flag to include if the progam is to be run by loading arguments from an existing config file in the config folder.
 The name of this file must be specified with the [--config_file] [-f] argument.)